Xericore/EasyCarts/README.md

 # EasyCarts
-Travel quickly and easily using Minecarts!
+<b>Travel quickly and easily using Minecarts!</b>

 <p>
 EasyCarts is a Bukkit/Spigot plugin for Minecraft Servers that enables hassle-free and reliable transportation for Minecarts with players in them.
-This plugin has been tested with Spigot 1.8 but should work on older Bukkit versions as well.
+This plugin has been tested with Spigot 1.8, but it should work on older Bukkit versions as well.
 </p>

 <h4>Features:</h4>